Karl Friedrich Fries

-Karl Friedrich Fries, born at Winnweiler, in the Palatinate, in 1831, studied first at the Academy at Munich, and afterwards under Berdellé.
+Karl Friedrich Fries (1831 at Winnweiler, Germany – 1871 at St. Gall, Switzerland), studied first at the Academy at Munich, and afterwards under Berdellé.
 He visited Vienna, and painted there under Rahl; then went to Venice, Florence, and Calabria, where he studied the old masters.
-He died at St. Gall, Switzerland, in 1871.
 His style much resembles that of the Venetian painters.

 The following are some of his works: